MicrosoftDocs/msix-docs/msix-src/manage/projection.md

 ---
-description: This guide the ability to project files
+description: This guide the declare a directory in any location based on package app directory
-title: Ability to project files in MSIX packages ms.date: 11/04/2021 ms.topic: article
+title: Create a directory in any location based on packaged app directory ms.date: 11/04/2021 ms.topic: article
 keywords: msix